lestrrat-go/jwx/docs/04-jwk.md

 ---

 The table below shows the matrix of key types and their respective `jwk.Key` and "raw" types.
-If given anything else, `jwk.FromRaw` will return an error.
+If given anything else, `jwk.Import` will return an error.

 |           | `jwk.Key` Type                               | Raw Key Type                              |
 |-----------|----------------------------------------------|-------------------------------------------|